Alternative Media Guide

 Progressive Review, http://www.prorev.com/

+"The news that didn't make the news."
 Explores censorship and publicizes un- or under-reported stories.
-Also features long list of links to independent news sources.
+Includes lists of links to independent news sources.

 Viewer-supported and non-profit television news and documentary network providing independent journalism.